logo

 All those players who play less than maximum coins are setting up the best payoffs for those who do.

-Below is an example of a VP pay schedule for Jacks+ with the value of one-coin and max coin return.
+Below is an example of a VP pay schedule for 9/6 Jacks or Better with the value of max coin return.

 Pair--Jacks or Better